Rallen13/rancid-tomatillos/README.md

 React Router is a library that allowed us to make our single page React application mimic the behavior of a multipage app.
 It provided the ability to use browser history, allowing users to navigate with forward / back buttons and bookmark links to specific views of the app.
 Most modern sites use some form of routing.
 React Router exposes this functionality through a series of components.
 We got some practice with refactoring in order to implement React Router properly within our application.

 End-to-end testing was utilized in the development process for this application.
-Testing with Cypress aims to address the pain points developers of QA engineers face while testing and application.
+Testing with Cypress aims to address the pain points developers or QA engineers face while testing an application.
 Cypress is a more developer-friendly tool that uses a unique DOM manipulation teachnique and operates directly in the browser, making asynchronous testing simple and convenient.
 All user flows, views, happy & sad paths, async functionality, and components were successfully tested.

 The application fetches data from a web API with Async / Await and displays data for movies.